Metabolism associated fatty liver disease (NAFLD/MASLD)

 Overview

-Non-alcoholic Fatty Liver Disease (NAFLD) is a disease where there is too much fat in your liver.
-This abnormal accumulation of fat in the liver is closely linked with being overweight and unhealthy lifestyles, but also with other conditions such as Type 2 Diabetes and diseases of the heart and blood vessels.
-You are not alone as NAFLD is the most common long-lasting liver disease worldwide and there are many causes of fat accumulating in the liver.
-Although NAFLD can be a complex disease to fully treat the good news is that when caught early the condition can be fully reversed.
+Metabolism associated steatotic liver disease (MASLD) or Non-alcoholic Fatty Liver Disease (NAFLD), often called fatty liver disease, is a condition where there is too much fat in your liver.
+The important point is that this condition is not related to alcohol, which is often a false assumption when someone presents with liver problems.
+In MASLD, the abnormal accumulation of fat in the liver is closely linked with being overweight and exposure to processed foods, but also with genetics, and other conditions such as Type 2 Diabetes and diseases of the heart and blood vessels.
+In fact, MASLD/NAFLD is the most common long-lasting liver disease worldwide.
+Although MASLD/NAFLD can be a complex disease to treat the good news is that when caught early the condition can be fully reversed.

-The names NAFLD, Fatty Liver Disease, and NASH: What do they mean?
+The names MASLD/NAFLD, Fatty Liver Disease, and NASH: What do they mean?

-Non-alcoholic steatohepatitis (NASH) is a more severe stage of NAFLD which may develop over time whereby the liver has increased stiffness (fibrosis).
+Metabolism associated steatohepatitis (MASH) is a more severe stage of MASLD which may develop over time whereby the liver has increased stiffness (fibrosis).
 When caught early liver damage can be reversed, however if left untreated there is an increased risk of progression of liver damage including the development of liver cirrhosis (irreversible liver stiffness), liver cancer, or liver failure.

 • Being overweight or obese